Take the guesswork out of your Facebook targeting with Facebook Audience Insights!

-Interest insights are the crown jewel of Facebook marketing.
+- Interest Audience Insights: Interest insights are the crown jewel of Facebook marketing.
 They are what make Facebook a vital component of an eCommerce cross-channel marketing strategy.
 By refining your audiences through the drop-down menu, you can create highly segmented audiences that, when used in conjunction with other demographics, can hone in on potential shoppers.

-Here you can choose to either include or exclude a country, a city or a region.
+- Location Audience Insights: Here you can choose to either include or exclude a country, a city or a region.
 If you are selling globally, segmenting your audiences by market will ensure you are not offering a one-size-fits-all marketing campaign strategy.

-Next is your age and gender demographics segmentation.
+- Age and Gender Audience Insights: Next is your age and gender demographics segmentation.
 This will allow you to market specific products to specific audiences, keeping your ads highly relevant.

 Let’s say you are selling kids’ clothing.
 You could then use these three determinators to refine an audience of women aged 35 in New York.

 You could then narrow down your audiences further by using your Audience Insights advanced menu.
 This includes:

 - Relationship status